Welcome to Kings of Caffeine!

 Clean the portafilter than wipe it dry with a tea towel.

-Grind a small portion of coffee to throw away (this ensures only the freshest beans will make it into the drink), before grinding a timed dosage of coffee.
+Fine grind approximately 5g of coffee to throw away (this ensures only the freshest beans will make it into the drink and if you have changed your grind setting since the last grind that first 5g will still be the old size), before grinding a timed dosage of coffee.

 Level out the coffee by moving it around the basket with the side of your finger.